Please enable JavaScript

 Source: SCOTT T. & al. UV radiation and the skin.
 International Journal of Molecular Sciences (2013).

-The best strategy to prevent skin peeling after a sunburn is prevention.
-Once keratinocytes are damaged and engaged in apoptosis, it is difficult to prevent desquamation.
+The best strategy to prevent skin peeling after a sunburn lies in prevention.
+Once keratinocytes are damaged and undergo apoptosis, it becomes difficult to prevent desquamation.
 That is why limiting the initial UV assault is so important.
-Prevention relies on two pillars: protecting the skin by applying a sunscreen and adjusting one’s behavior in the sun.

 Indeed, the first step is to regularly apply a broad-spectrum sunscreen, covering both UVA and UVB rays.
-The sunscreen filters act like a shield that absorbs UV light and converts it into heat, limiting its penetration into the skin and the activation of inflammatory pathways.
-Moreover, it is important to apply the sunscreen cream, stick, or lotion in sufficient quantity to achieve the level of protection indicated on the packaging.
-Another essential point: reapply the sunscreen product every two hours, especially after swimming or sweating.
+The sunscreen filters act as a shield by absorbing UV radiation and converting it into heat, thereby limiting its penetration into the skin and the activation of inflammatory pathways.
+Furthermore, it is important to apply the cream, stick, or sunscreen lotion in sufficient quantity to achieve the level of protection indicated on the packaging.
+How much?
+The equivalent of one teaspoon for the face and neck, and one tablespoon for each arm or leg.
+Another essential point: reapply the sunscreen every two hours, especially after swimming or when perspiring.

-Beyond sunscreen, preventing skin peeling also involves managing sun exposure.
-Between 12 PM and 4 PM, UV radiation reaches its peak intensity, increasing the risk of sunburn and thus peeling.
-Prioritizing shade, wearing long, lightweight clothing, and donning a wide-brimmed hat are simple yet effective measures.
+Beyond sunscreen, preventing skin peeling also involves the management of sun exposure.
+Between 12 PM and 4 PM, UV radiation reaches its peak intensity and significantly increases the risk of sunburn—and thus peeling.
+Seeking shade, wearing long, lightweight clothing, and donning a wide-brimmed hat are simple yet effective measures.
 This clothing-based photoprotection works in synergy with sunscreen filters to reduce the UV dose reaching keratinocytes.

-If it’s too late and the sunburn has already occurred, you should take certain measures to repair your skin and prevent excessive peeling.
-First, we recommend that you apply twice daily an after-sun treatment.
-This type of product, often enriched with humectants such as glycerin or hyaluronic acid, promotes water retention in the epidermis and alleviates sensations of tightness.
-After-sun formulations also contain soothing active ingredients like aloe vera, bisabolol, or panthenol, which help calm inflammation and support cellular repair, thus limiting the severity of peeling.
+After sun exposure, it is also important to implement certain measures to repair the skin and prevent it from peeling.
+We first recommend that you apply twice daily an after-sun treatment.
+This type of product, often enriched with humectant agents such as glycerin or hyaluronic acid, helps retain water in the epidermis and soothes sensations of tightness.
+After-sun products also contain calming active ingredients like aloe vera, bisabolol, or panthenol, which contribute to reducing inflammation and supporting cellular repair, thereby limiting the severity of peeling.

 Sources